 Submitting all of your application materials by December 20 automatically considers you for financial support.

-Admission for the Spring semester is considered only under extenuating circumstances.
+Admission for the Spring semester is considered only under extenuating circumstances, and spring admitted students seldom receive financial support initially.
+Please contact the department for more information on this.

-GPA For admission to graduate study, the university requires an undergraduate average of B (3.0 grade point average) or better in the junior and senior years.
-GRE As additional evidence of competence, the Department of Psychology requires the applicant to submit scores on the General Test of the Graduate Record Examination (verbal and quantitative scours are required).
-There is no minimum score requirement for the GRE.
-Test scores over five years old will not be accepted.
-TOEFL Students for whom English is not the native language will not be considered for admission unless they submit scores for the Test of English as a Foreign Language (TOEFL).
-A score of at least 550 (paper-based), 213 (computer-based), or 79 (IBT – internet based) on the TOEFL is required to be considered for provisional admission to the Graduate School.
-Applicants with scores of 600 (paper-based), 250 (computer-based), or 100 (IBT – internet based) or above may be considered for regular admission.
-Applicants with score between 550/213/79 and 599/249/99 will be admitted provisionally and must at the time of their enrollment demonstrate proficiency in reading and writing English and in understanding spoken American English to the satisfaction of the Graduate School.
+- TOEFL: For students for whom English is not the native language, scores must be considered for the Test of English as a Foreign Language.
+TOEFL score of at least 550 (paper-based), 213 (computer-based), or 79 (IBT – internet based) are minimum requirements for consideration.
+Applicants accepted by the department who have scores of 600 (paper-based), 250 (computer-based), or 100 (IBT – internet based) or above may be considered for regular admission.
+Applicants accepted by the department who have score between 550/213/79 and 599/249/99 will be admitted provisionally by the graduate school and must at the time of their enrollment demonstrate proficiency in reading and writing English and in understanding spoken American English to the satisfaction of the Graduate School.
 These students will be required to take the English Proficiency Test (EPT) prior to enrollment.

-The Application process for Admission to Graduate School and the application fee can be completed online by clicking on the hyperlink below.
-The Application for Admission to Graduate School.
-There are three separate Applications for Admission to Graduate School.
-One is available for U.S. Citizens and Permanent Residents, another for International Students, and one for Distance Learning Students.
+The Application process for Admission to Graduate School and the application fee can be completed online by clicking on the Application for Admission to Graduate School.
+Applicants should select either the application for U.S. Citizens and Permanent Residents or for International Students, as appropriate.